TimeWarpEngineering/timewarp-state/documentation/docs/overview.md

 ## Getting Started

-The easiest way to get started is to follow the [tutorial](xref:BlazorStateSample:README.md).
+After you have completed the [getting started for blazor](https://blazor.net/docs/get-started.html) the easiest way to get started with blazor-state is to follow the [tutorial](xref:BlazorStateSample:README.md).

 ## Architecture